rambolps/RankFromTXT/README.md

 # RankFromTXT
-Quick Command-Line Program, to Rank Order Options from a TXT File
+Quick Command-Line Program, to Rank Order Options from a TXT File.
+Written In C++ Using Visual Studio.

 ## Usage
 Run the command with the TXT file you want to use as the first argument